dcavar/dcavar.github.io/pubs.md

            >Crosslingual Language Technology in service of an integrated multilingual Europe - 20 years on-</a>.
 University of Hamburg, Germany, 4-5 May 2012.

-- *Ein Grundgerüst für eine Morphologie und eine Grammatik des Litauischen in LFG*. <a href="https://titus.fkidg1.uni-frankfurt.de/dgfs2012/poster.html#cavar"></a> Poster presented at the Section of Computational Linguistics at the DGfS Annual Meeting in March 2012 (<a href="https://titus.fkidg1.uni-frankfurt.de/dgfs2012/poster/cavar.pdf">Download poster</a>).
+- *Ein Grundgerüst für eine Morphologie und eine Grammatik des Litauischen in LFG*. <a href="https://titus.fkidg1.uni-frankfurt.de/dgfs2012/poster.html#cavar">(abstract and poster)</a> ("A base for a morphology and grammar of Lithuanian in the Lexical-functional Grammar Framework - LFG") Poster presented at the Section of Computational Linguistics at the DGfS Annual Meeting in March 2012 (<a href="https://titus.fkidg1.uni-frankfurt.de/dgfs2012/poster/cavar.pdf">Download poster</a>).
 Joint work with Juliane Arenz, Justina Bacytė, Bettina Grabert, Fatih Korkmaz, Anja Leiderer, Michael Pollich, Volker Rehberg, Burkhard Rosemann.

 - *On Split Islands*.
 Presented at the <a href="http://www.lsa.umich.edu/linguistics/research/syntaxsemantics"